Faithfulness Evaluation for Decoder-only LLM Attributions with Controlled Retained Information: Experiments

+We use Llama-3.1-8B-Instruct and Mistral-7B-Instruct-v0.3 from Hugging Face Transformers \citep{wolf2020transformers}.
+Evaluation on a larger Llama-3.1-70B-Instruct is reported in Appendix~\ref{app:larger_model}.
+See Appendix \ref{app:implementation} for implementation details.

-In this section we conduct experiments on Grad-ELLM to evaluate its explanation qualitatively and quantitatively and compare with the current SOTA method.
-We compared with representative baseline XAI methods from each category: 1) attention map-based methods, including raw attention in the last decoder layer \cite{DBLP:journals/corr/BahdanauCB14}; 2) classical gradient-based methods, such as Saliency (vanilla gradients) \cite{DBLP:journals/corr/SimonyanVZ13}, Input$\times$Gradient \cite{DBLP:journals/corr/SimonyanVZ13}, Integrated Gradients (IG) \cite{sundararajan2017axiomatic}, and DeepLIFT \cite{shrikumar2017learning}; 3) layer-specific gradient-based method Layer Gradient$\times$Activation (similar to Layer-GradCAM \cite{jiang2021layercam}); 4) perturbation-based Value Zeroing \cite{mohebbi-etal-2023-quantifying}; 5) a random baseline (Random), which assigns uniform random scores to tokens as a control.
+We compare with representative baseline XAI methods from each category: 1) attention map-based methods, including raw attention in the last decoder layer \cite{DBLP:journals/corr/BahdanauCB14}; 2) classical gradient-based methods, such as Saliency (vanilla gradients) \cite{DBLP:journals/corr/SimonyanVZ13}, Input$\times$Gradient \cite{DBLP:journals/corr/SimonyanVZ13}, Integrated Gradients (IG) \cite{sundararajan2017axiomatic}, and DeepLIFT \cite{shrikumar2017learning}; 3) perturbation-based Value Zeroing \cite{mohebbi-etal-2023-quantifying}; 4) a random baseline (Random), which assigns uniform random scores to tokens as a control.
+5) Recursive Attribution Generator (ReAGent) \cite{zhao2024reagent}, a model-agnostic feature attribution method that exploits an external RoBERTa model.